tadaspetra/ChatGPT-Flutter-Messenger/BLOG.md

 }
 ```

-Since we have the sign in method here, let's also create our sign out method.
+Since we have the sign-in method here, let's also create our sign-out method.
 This will be called in the `dispose` method.

 ```dart
 void _signOut() async {